tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/Helm应用/Helm应用管理_intl.md

 3. Click **Create** to go to the "Create a Helm application" page.
 4. Enter the application name and select the "Region", "Running cluster", the Helm Chart to be installed and the corresponding version.
 See the figure below:
  ![](https://main.qcloudimg.com/raw/b662048d70667b37e75e2952acdbad0a.png)

- Helm Chart sources are mainly divided into the following two types:
+ Helm Chart sources are mainly divided into the following  type:
- - TencentHub: You can select public or private type.
-For details, see the [Operation Guide for TencentHub Helm Chart](https://cloud.tencent.com/document/product/857/31683).
  - Other: Select an official repository of Helm or a self-built Helm repository.
  If you select "Other" for the source type, the Chart_url attribute must be set to a parameter value beginning with "http" and ending with "tgz".
 5. Click **Finish**.